-Gently nestling around its own natural sea inlet and sheltered by the surrounding valley sides, Port Isaac has a timeless quality about it and is considered a quintessential Cornish fishing village.
-Narrow streets of slate capped and whitewashed cottages wind steeply down to its harbour, always a lively spot with the crabbers, with fishing boats arriving to tie up and land their catch, much of which can be eaten in the surrounding restaurants only a few steps away.
-At the mouth of a deep, steep-sided valley a rushing stream runs down through the colourful higgledy-piggledy cottages and into the sea over the harbour wall.
+Gently nestling around its own natural sea inlet and wedged back into the surrounding valley sides, Port Isaac has a timeless quality about it, and is probably everyone's idea of a quintessential Cornish fishing village.
+Narrow streets of slate capped and whitewashed cottages wind steeply down to its harbour, always a lively spot with the crabbers and fishing boats arriving to tie up and land their catch, much of which can be eaten in the surrounding restaurants only a few steps away.
+At the mouth of a deep, steep-sided valley, a rushing stream runs down through the colourful higgledy-piggledy cottages and into the sea over the harbour wall.

-A well protected conservation area since 1969, the town may well look familiar having been the location of several films including ‘Saving Grace’, ‘Poldark’ and more recently the setting for the village from the TV series Doc Martin.
+Exploring these tiny lanes, or "drangs," you will find a pleasant handful of art galleries, café's and shops, as well as a working pottery overlooking the harbour.
+If you are here on a Friday night watch out for The Fisherman's Friends a group of local residents and fisherman, including the Postmaster, who gather at The Platt on the harbour wall to sing timeless sea shanties to anyone who cares to listen.
+A well protected conservation area since 1969 it may well look familiar having been the location of several films including ‘Saving Grace’, as well as providing yet another backdrop for Poldark and more recently the quirky "very Cornish (!)" village from the TV series Doc Martin.
 With a good range of facilities and an unspoilt backdrop, Port Isaac is one of the most welcome and picturesque stops on your walk.
 Those taking a rest day can get an unforgettable experience of the coves and sea caves by paddling a kayak to them from the harbour with Cornish Coast Adventures.